Polymer Clay Assembly: Build Order and Join Planning

 Assembly is the difference between a figurine that stands and one that tips, between a dish that holds its rim and one that warps, between a layered charm that reads clean and one that delaminates under fingernail pressure.
 The decisions all happen before the bake: build order, mass distribution, support, and how the joins are pressed.
 (We use "cured" below as shorthand for baked and cooled clay.)

-This hub is the entry point to ClayBake's assembly cluster.
-The leaves below settle one decision each: how to build a figurine that does not tip, how to layer a relief face that stays clean, how to seat a stud topper on a flat back, how to align a miniature food charm.
-Use the Hub Map to jump to the leaf that matches the piece in front of you.
+Below is a table of guides, one per piece type.
+Each one helps with one decision: how to build a figurine that does not tip, how to layer a relief face that stays clean, how to seat a stud topper on a flat back, how to align a miniature food charm.
+Find the row that matches your piece and open that guide.

 Each row picks one common build problem and points at the deeper guide that walks through the build order, the join geometry, and the support plan.
-The cluster is intentionally narrow so the leaves can stay specific to a piece type.
+Each guide stays specific to a single piece type.

 | If you are building... | Use this guide |